commonsensesoftware/more-rs-di/README.md

 - A required, dependent service that has not be registered
 - A circular dependency, which will trigger a stack overflow

 Intrinsic validation has been added to ensure this cannot happen.
-The `build_provider()` method will return `Result<ServiceProvider, ValidationError>`, which will either contain a valid `ServiceProvider` or a `ValidationError` that will detail all of the errors.
+The `build_provider()` function will return `Result<ServiceProvider, ValidationError>`, which will either contain a valid `ServiceProvider` or a `ValidationError` that will detail all of the errors.
 From that point forward, the `ServiceProvider` will be considered semantically correct and safe to use.
-The same validation process can also be invoked imperatively on-demand by using the `di::validate` method.
+The same validation process can also be invoked imperatively on-demand by using the `di::validate` function.

 The `ServiceDescriptorBuilder` cannot automatically determine the dependencies your service may require.
 This means that validation is an explicit, opt-in capability.
 If you do not configure any dependencies for a